brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 Having thus arranged
-for hikers to endure a full 8½ miles of trail between the Colorado River and the Tapeats, the NKT then decides to go for variety and splits the distance in two: the first half basement rock, and the second half Supergroup.
+for hikers to endure a full 8½ miles of trail between the Colorado River and the Tapeats, the NKT then decides to include some variety and splits the distance in two: the first half basement rock, and the second half Supergroup.